astroshrey/exowirc/source/jband-tutorial.rst

   ann_rads = (25, 50)

-A source or target star will have a much higher pixel brightness value compared to the pixel brightness values of other non-source stars.

-Optionally, estimate a sigma threshold for detecting the source stars.
+Optionally, estimate a sigma threshhold for detecting the source stars (this is the sigma threshold above the background for identifying the bright pixels corresponding to stars).
 The default source_detection_sigma value is 50.

 .. code-block:: Python

   source_detection_sigma = 100.

 The source_detection_sigma value may be readjusted after running the photometric analysis.
 To determine whether to lower or to raise the source_detection_sigma value, navigate to the output dump directory and search for image file source_plot.png generated from the photometry step.

-If the source_detection.png circled too many source stars, then lower the sigma value, and if the image circled too little source stars, raise the sigma value.
-Keep the number of comparison stars circled in the image to be around 10.
+If you find that the source star is not circled (not detected) because it is too faint, the threshold should be lowered.

 Set a maximum number of comparison stars to use in the photometry process.
 If the max_num_compars is not specified, it is defaulted to 10.
-However, note that the number is often scarcer than 10 in sparse fields.
+However, note that the usable number is often smaller than 10 in sparse fields.

 .. code-block:: Python